 Genetics, Genomics, and Application of Plant Disease Resistance

 Our Department recognizes that the genetic control of plant diseases is fundamental to long-term, sustainable plant health management in production systems and the natural ecosystem.
 Our researchers work at landscape, field, whole plant, and molecular scales to understand plant responses to pathogens, to study the evolution of disease resistance in plants, and to identify and deploy genetic resistance for crop and forest protection.
 Our researchers make widespread use of crop wild relatives and genebank collections as treasure-troves of useful genetic resistance.
-We are leading efforts to develop genomics, informatics, and phenomics (high throughput plant phenotying) methods to fully capitalize upon crop wild relatives for plant improvement in the face of a changing global climate.
+We are leading efforts to develop genomics, informatics, and phenomics (high throughput plant phenotyping) methods to fully capitalize upon crop wild relatives for plant improvement in the face of a changing global climate.
 Our researchers also study the evolution of plant disease resistance genes as a function of pathogen diversity.
 Research collaborators on plant disease resistance efforts include the USDA-ARS Cereal Disease Laboratory and several University of Minnesota plant breeding programs affiliated primarily with the Departments of Agronomy & Plant Genetics and Horticultural Science.

 Faculty with a research emphasis in Genetics, Genomics, and Application of Plant Disease Resistance: